rocfd/brewpitopes/README.md

 ```
 cd Projects/your_project
 Rscript ../../directories.R
+cd brewpitopes
 ```

 5. (Locally) Download the FASTA file of the target protein at [Uniprot](https://www.uniprot.org/).

-      Save at /host/your/path/to/brewpitopes_projects/your_project/brewpitopes/Z_fasta  (Check if it requires SUDO permissions).
+      Save at Z_fasta  ##(Check if it requires SUDO permissions when using Docker).

 6. (Locally) Use the FASTA to predict linear epitopes using [Bepipred 2.0](https://services.healthtech.dtu.dk/service.php?BepiPred-2.0) server and export results as csv (default parameters).

-      Save at /host/your/path/to/brewpitopes_projects/your_project/brewpitopes/A_linear_predictions/bepipred/bepipred_results.csv
+      Save at A_linear_predictions/bepipred/bepipred_results.csv - See Note 1

 7. Extract epitopes from Bepipred results using epixtractor_linear_bepipred.py.
 ```
-cd path/to/Projects/your_project/brewpitopes/
 python3 ../../../epixtractor_linear_bepipred.py
 ```
 ```